huggingface/optimum-habana/examples/sentence-transformers-training/sts/readme.md

 ## Multi-card Training

    For multi-card traning you can use the script of [gaudi_spawn.py](https://github.com/huggingface/optimum-habana/blob/main/examples/gaudi_spawn.py) to execute.
 There are two options to run the multi-card training by using '--use_deepspeed' or '--use_mpi'.
-We take the option of '--use_deepspeed' for our example of  Multi-card training (ex: using HPU 2/3).
+We take the option of '--use_deepspeed' for our example of  multi-card training.

    ```bash
    HABANA_VISIBLE_MODULES="2,3" python ./gaudi_spawn.py --use_deepspeed --world_size 2 sentence-transformers-training/sts/training_stsbenchmark.py <model_name>